 Eliz So is going to be an university student in the coming September.
 She is interested in computer science, machine learning, application development and mathematics.
 Outside school, Eliz is a member of Hong Kong’s Young IT Ambassador Award Student OC, a chief IT officer at Queer Youth Rises and an ambassador and a junior columnist of The Written Revolutions which raises awareness of different social issues.
 She has also worked with different projects, such as AR iOS applications, machine learning, mathematical modelling and helped out with creating her school’s newsletter website for students.
 She has also attended and conducted different programming workshops and lessons, in which she helps out teaching Python and Swift to her younger classmates.
 Other than STEM, Eliz is interested in photography, music, business and politics.

-Mirabel Zou is a freshman attending Glenforest Secondary School’s International Baccalaureate program.
+Mirabel Zou is a sophomore attending Glenforest Secondary School’s International Baccalaureate program.
 She is passionate about technology, the sciences, and maths and aspires to pursue the field of chemistry and education in the future.
 She’s an ambassador of the Power Unit Youth Organization and a promotions team member at STEM organization Innovire.
 In her free time, she loves to compete in business and technology-related competitions.
 She has won first place in the Innovation Challenge at Expand Youth Society, and third place in the spring Ideathon with Tomorrow’s Entrepreneurs.
 She is the co-founder of Yougen, an app that connects small businesses to high school/post-secondary students, allowing them to help each other thrive during the pandemic.
 Yougen has earned approval from the public to be a part of the start-up, Social Impact Catalyst powered by RBC Future Launch, receiving a $2,000 honorarium to support the project development.
 She also has experience teaching both Chinese Mandarin, English, and math lessons to younger students in her community.

 Our Debate Team

-Eli Zislis is a sophomore at Bergen County Technical Schools - Teterboro in the aerospace engineering academy.
+Eli Zislis is a senior at Bergen County Technical Schools - Teterboro in the aerospace engineering academy.
 He has taken many accelerated courses through High School and is part of the National Honor Society.
 In an independent STEM venture, Eli is a participant in the Spellman CleanTech Competition where he designed an optimized method of producing voltage from aloe vera plants.
 For the past 6 years, Eli has debated under Bergen County Debate Club, where he reached the national stage in numerous tournaments.
 For the past 9 months, he has volunteered to teach students the art of debate during after school programs for underprivileged kids.
 Outside of academics, Eli is the captain of his school's volleyball team and plays soccer for his town.
 In his free time, he loves to argue, host campfires, and tinker with unused electronics.